wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

  .
 Q  .  .
 ```

 Without changing much code, we can extend these ideas to a 9x9 grid.
-Here is a Linkedin-Queens puzzle by LinkedIn on a day on July 2025:
+Here is a LinkedIn Queens puzzle by LinkedIn on a day on July 2025:

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/six.png" />